mapkiwiz/jgrapht-routing/README.md

 ## Build and run

-This will start a Tomcat container at http://localhost:8080/routing with some test data.

-The test data cover the [Rhône-Alpes](https://fr.wikipedia.org/wiki/Rh%C3%B4ne-Alpes) region in France

 ```
 mvn clean install tomcat7:run
 ```

+This will start a Tomcat container at http://localhost:8080/routing with some test data.

+The test data cover the [Rhône-Alpes](https://fr.wikipedia.org/wiki/Rh%C3%B4ne-Alpes) region in France.

 ## Example queries